getsolus/help-center-docs/troubleshooting/boot-rescue/en.md

 If you use LUKS-based encryption, the process will involve decrypting your LUKS partition and mounting it to the correct location.
 To do this, note the sda / sdb device from step #3 and follow the steps below:

-1. Decrypt the drive by running `cryptsetup luksOpen /dev/sdX# decrypted`, replacing `X#` with the partition from step #3, and enter your password when prompted
+1. Decrypt the drive by running `cryptsetup luksOpen /dev/sdX# decrypted`, replacing `X#` with the partition from step #3, and enter your password when prompted.
 2. Double check the output of `lsblk`.
 You should now see under "decrypted" `SolusSystem-Swap` and `SolusSystem-Root`.
 3. Mount `SolusSystem-Root` by running `mount /dev/mapper/SolusSystem-Root /target`

+Your lsblk output should be similar to the one listed below:

 ``` bash
 NAME                   MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINT